Underlying Characteristics Checklist and Individual Strengths and Skills Inventory

 One of the greatest challenges in designing interventions for individuals with autism spectrum disorders (ASD) is the ability to “see the autism.”
 The Underlying Characteristics Checklist (UCC) was designed to assist with this important task across the lifespan.

 Each person with an ASD has unique skills, characteristics, and needs that must be considered when designing an individualized intervention program.
 Identifying and addressing the underlying autism is a necessary but sometimes overlooked step in creating effective intervention programs.
 This step is especially critical when behavior challenges are prominent.
 Without an accurate perception of the inextricable relationship between behavior and the underlying ASD, one is more likely to punish behaviors than to work to prevent them and to teach missing skills.
 This is not to say that all behavior difficulties are related to ASD; however, when uncertain, it is always better to intervene as if the behavior is related to the disability.
 The Underlying Characteristics Checklist (UCC) helps to identify the characteristics of ASD.
-There are three versions of the UCC described below:
+There are five versions of the UCC described below:

 UCC-HF (High Functioning)